 Variance inflation in principal VA models has not been formally investigated, though prior work tends to conclude that VA estimates are precise, given the large number of student-by-year observations that contribute to estimating each principal's effect.
-Thus, our analysis contributes by examining variance inflation due to the structure of connected networks, which we show theoretically using the techniques from Jochmans and Weidner (2019) and through our simulation that uses the actual connected networks of principals in Tennessee and New York City.
+Thus, our analysis contributes by examining variance inflation due to the structure of connected networks, which we show theoretically using the techniques from Jochmans and Weidner (2019) and through our simulation that uses the actual connected networks of principals in Tennessee and New York City, as well as networks formed by simulated labor markets, where we can indirectly manipulate connectivity and network size.

-2.4 Downward Bias of the Variance in Small Networks
+Downward Bias of the Variance in Small Networks